justachillinguy/CryptoPrices/README.md

 ## Support My Work ❤️
 [![Buy Me a Ko-fi](https://img.shields.io/badge/Buy%20Me%20a%20Ko--fi-00C4CC?style=for-the-badge&logo=ko-fi)](https://ko-fi.com/justachillguy)

 If you appreciate the service and want to support it's development, please consider to support my work.
-Thanks in advance 😁
+Thank you ⭐

 ---